|

 more advisories," Brody said.
 "I like the easy ones," Jana

-said.
-"Check out the light bands," Edlin pointed to a bandwidth
+what he was observing.
+"Check out the light bands," Edlin also

-bandwidths.
-The robotic eyes of their avatars were designed
+of exosensory information.
+The robotic eyes of their avatars were

 to pick up expanded bandwidths without technological assistance, much

-9. Jena replayed the exosensory recorder to account for the last
+9. Jana replayed the H-band recorder to account for the last

 They're everywhere!"
 "Here?"
 Edlin asked.

-haven't done anything to us," Jena observed, and it's a good
+haven't done anything to us," Jana observed, and it's a good

 thing."
-"They probably know we're avatars and the subject is
+"They probably know we're avatars," Brody suggested, "and

-real," Brody said.
-"But look," Jena added, "They were messing
+real."
+"But look," Jana added, "They were messing with the

 10. "Light machines... the Light Race," Edlin clarified, "Like

-what the Jolvians believe.
-We're not aquainted with this type of
+the Jolvians believe.
+We don't interact with this type of

 11. "It shows intelligent design," Jana